 One of the world’s most important and dynamic markets for the creative industries, the UK’s creative economy is thriving.
-Contributing £92 billion to the UK economy annually (DCMS), there are 217,000 creative economy jobs in the East of England alone (DCMS, 2015).
+The creative industries contributes £111.7 billion annually to the UK economy and employs over 2 million people (DCMS).
+Almost 1 in 8 UK businesses are creative businesses (CIF).

 Driven by passionate and highly-skilled specialists, the sector depends on talented graduates and recruits 50,000 graduates every year (BIS).
 A university qualification is the key to many careers.

 The Teaching Excellence and Student Outcomes Framework saw NUA awarded Gold overall and recognised for our ‘exemplary employability initiatives’.
 NUA won a Guardian Award for the best Employability and Entrepreneurship and was shortlisted in the Times Higher Education Awards.

 Every NUA degree course is designed to ensure that our students develop an outstanding and well-rounded set of skills, so you’ll graduate fully equipped to compete for creative jobs after graduation.

 Expert careers advice

 Not only will you benefit from the experience and expertise of the academic staff, who bring a wealth of industry experience to their teaching, you’ll also receive support from a dedicated Business and Employability Team, who provide specialist creative careers advice.